nf-core/website/sites/main-site/src/content/blog/2024/tools-3_0_0.md

 ## The nf-validation Plugin Has Been Replaced by nf-schema

-The `nf-validation` plugin is deprecated in favor of the new `nf-schema` plugin.
+The `nf-validation` plugin is deprecated in favour of the new `nf-schema` plugin.

 This plugin uses a new JSON schema draft (2020-12), requiring changes to the `nextflow_schema.json` and `assets/schema_input.json` files.
 Follow the [migration guide](https://nextflow-io.github.io/nf-schema/2.0/migration_guide/) for required changes.